Representation

 Would you like to know more?

-We can represent relationships among elements using graphs, e.g., traveling routes among cities, chemical bonds between atoms, links between websites, relationships among friends and family, etc. So far we have seen the analog graphical representations of graphs, i.e., drawings of dots, which represent elements, connected by arrows or edges, which represent one- or two-way relationships.
-We need to represent these elements and relationships digitally, as numbers, to study graphs using a computer.
+We can represent relationships among elements using graphs, e.g., traveling routes among cities, chemical bonds between atoms, links between websites, relationships with friends and family, etc. So far we have seen the analog graphical representations of graphs, i.e., drawings of dots, which represent elements, connected by arrows or edges, which represent one- or two-way relationships.
+To study graphs using a computer we need to represent vertices, arcs and edges digitally, as numbers.

 Once we have labeled the vertices of a graph, we can represent it using an adjacency vertex list, or AVL.
 We say that a vertex \(v_i\) is adjacent to a vertex \(v_j\) if there is an arc from \(v_i\) to \(v_j\); the fact that \(v_i\) is adjacent to \(v_j\) doesn’t mean that \(v_j\) is adjacent to \(v_i\).
 If \(v_i\) and \(v_j\) are connected by an edge, then the connection is symmetric because an edge is simply two arcs traveling in opposite directions between those two vertices, i.e., there is an arc from \(v_i\) to \(v_j\) and another from \(v_j\) to \(v_i\); we count separately each arc between any two vertices.

 Let’s represent an unlabeled simple undirected graph with an AVL.
 First we label the vertices in an arbitrary way, e.g., we’ll label them counterclockwise starting from the top.
-Then we think of the edges as arcs so we can tell the adjacency between vertices.
+Then we map the edges as arcs so we can tell the adjacency between vertices.

 Let’s call the graph above \(G\), our default name for a graph; it’s AVL is